EliuX/MEGAcmd4J/README.md

 reasons, but that will provide you additional capabilities.
 Try them out.

 ## Status
 Pre-release or Beta: The project has gone through multiple rounds of active development with a goal of reaching a stable release version, but is not there yet.

-Path of Development: Active (July 2nd 2018)
+Path of Development: Active (November 4th 2018)

 ## Author